There is nothing weird, wonderful or terrifying you can imagine in human experience we haven’t seen. I’m a Researcher in Humans.

 Part thriller, part puzzle, the science of life and death.

-A collaboration between playwright Nicola Baldwin and Dr Elaine Cloutman-Green, Lead Healthcare Scientist at Great Ormond Street Hospital and Clinical Lecturer at UCL, with Healthcare Scientists (including biomedical scientists and clinical engineers), artists and actors.
+A collaboration between playwright Nicola Baldwin and Dr Elaine Cloutman-Green, Lead Healthcare Scientist at Great Ormond Street Hospital and Clinical Lecturer at UCL, with Healthcare Scientists, artists and actors.
 Originated over 3 workshops at Great Ormond Street Hospital: July, August.
-September 2018, NOSOCOMIAL is based on verbatim testimony and collective imagination.
+September 2018, NOSOCOMIAL is based on verbatim testimony, collective imagination, and microbiology.

-In March 2019 we were delighted to be awarded the 'Partnering Patients & Citizens Award' from the Chief Scientific Officer of NHS England at the CSO Awards.
+NOSOCOMIAL was performed at Camden People's Theatre basement 'Underground' festival, 2018.
+Details here.
+Subsequent site-specific performances include Skipton House, headquarters of NHS England as a promenade in main atrium; etc Venues, County Hall; Petrie Museum, Pathology Week 2019.
+In March 2019 we were delighted to be awarded the 'Partnering Patients & Citizens Award' from the Chief Scientific Officer of NHS England at the CSO Awards, in recognition of this unique collaboration.

 Jimena Larraguivel (JO)